Omolinari10/Capstone-Project-2-NLP/README.md

 What it's about:
 ---------------
 This is my second Capstone Project on SpringBoard.com.
-For this project I chose to build a Natural Language Processing Model (NLP) using an Embedded Recurrent Neural Networks(RNN) Model to be able to automatically translate English sentences into French sentences.
+For this project I chose to build a Natural Language Processing Model (NLP) using an Embedded GRU Recurrent Neural Networks(RNN) Model to be able to automatically translate English sentences into French sentences.

 The machine set-up: